vijay-shankaranand/tp/docs/DeveloperGuide.md

 1. A task can be deleted from any page.

    1. Test case: `delete_task td/Book Venue ev/NUS Career Fair 2024`<br>
-       Expected: Book Venue task is deleted to NUS Career Fair 2024 event.
+       Expected: Book Venue task is deleted from NUS Career Fair 2024 event.
 Command success status message shown.
 Goes to the respective event page and displays the tasks of the event on the right.

    2. Test case: `delete_task td/Book Venue`<br>
        Expected: No task is deleted.
 Error details shown in the status message.